 Epidurals aren't the only way medication can help you deal with the pain and stress of labor and delivery.

-Also injected into the lower back through a catheter, a spinal block provides faster pain relief, using smaller doses of medication.
+Also injected into the lower back through a catheter, a spinal block provides faster pain relief with smaller doses of medication.
 However, a spinal block only lasts for up to 2 hours, so it may be given during the actual delivery rather than during labor.

 Some women may get a combined spinal-epidural (or CSE) block, which is, at its name implies, a combination of a spinal block and epidural that can offer faster pain relief that can then be continued throughout labor.
 This is often called a "walking epidural" because it allows some women to walk around once it's inserted since it has less of an effect on muscle strength.
 Walking can be possible with other techniques as well, depending on the medications used.